 Salaries for DNP Nurses in the District of Columbia

 As predicted by the DC.gov Department of Employment Services, there is no shortage of nurse practitioner positions available in the District.
-For instance, the Nurse Practitioner Association of the District of Columbia listed five positions for NPs on its website as of June 11, 2016.
+For instance, a quick search of the Nurse Practitioner Association of the District of Columbia’s job portal found 17 open positions for NPs in and around the Washington D.C. area on December 28, 2019.

-An Overview of Salaries for DNP-Educated Nurses in DC as Published by the US Department of Labor
+An Overview of Hourly Wages for DNP-Educated Nurses in DC

 This page includes salaries that fall within the 75th and 90th percentiles for each nursing role to account for the fact that DNP-educated nurses are recognized as earning more than master’s-prepared nurses in the same roles.